Boris-Barboris/dpeq/README.md

     con.flush();

     /*
     getQueryResult calls PSQLConnection.pollMessages wich repeatedly reads
     messages from the socket and fills QueryResult structure with the raw data.
-    Polling stops when ErrorResponse or ReadyForQuery messages are recieved, or the socket throws.
-Error then is rethrown.
+    Polling stops when ReadyForQuery message is recieved, or the socket throws.
+    ErroResponse message, if met, causes this call to throw.

     QueryResult is a blob of unmarshalled messages.
 Usually, it contains contents of RowDescription message and arrays of actual data rows.

     Every postSimpleQuery or PSQLConnection.sync MUST be accompanied by getQueryResults call.
 Generally, you should be very careful with ReadyForQuery messages.
 Also, take a look at PSQLConnection.delayedPoll method.